 Wyndham’s Expansion and Acquisition Strategy

 Wyndham has pursued aggressive expansion over the past few decades through both organic growth and targeted acquisitions.
-A key part of this strategy has been franchise agreements, which let independent hotel owners operate under the Wyndham brand while tapping into its marketing resources and operational support.
+Franchise agreements sit at the heart of this strategy, letting independent hotel owners operate under the Wyndham brand while tapping into its marketing resources and operational support.

 The Role of Franchisees in Wyndham Hotels